Hsu-Che-Wei/scKB/README.md

 ## Preparation

-**Make sure that you have downloaded the scKB bash script, whitelists and scKB.yml files before going through the guideline.**
+**Make sure that you have downloaded the scKB bash script, whitelists and scKB.yml files before going through the guides.**

 1. Install "kallisto" and "bustools" in your Unix/Linux environment :